zebadiee/gh-ai-assistant/openspec/README.md

   - Get the proposal approved, implement changes, mark tasks as complete.
   - Archive after deployment: `openspec archive <id> --yes` (use `--skip-specs` for tooling-only changes).

+## Easy Mode (No Jargon)

+If you want a super simple flow:

+- Windows (PowerShell): `./scripts/spec-easy.ps1`
+- macOS/Linux/WSL (Bash): `./scripts/spec-easy.sh`

+Answer a couple questions.
+The script scaffolds files and runs strict validation.
+Then edit the files it lists and run `openspec validate <id> --strict` again.

 ## Scripts and Templates

 - PowerShell: `scripts/speckit_map.ps1`